Bx64/shift-snapshot/README.md

 ### restore

-Command _restore_ is to rebuild the created snapshot using the official shift_manager rebuild function.<br>
+Command _restore_ is used to rebuild the created snapshot using the official shift_manager rebuild function.<br>
 Example of usage:<br>
 `bash shift-snapshot.sh restore`<br>
 <br>